oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

     "type": "awssecretsmanager",
     "value": "test-secret",
     "field_name": "<field-name>"  // Optional: Only needed when the secret is structured and contains multiple key-value pairs.
   },
+  "wallet_location": {
+    "type": "awssecretsmanager",
+    "value": "wallet-secret",
+    "field_name": "<field-name>" // Optional: Only needed when the secret is structured and contains multiple key-value pairs.
+  },
   "jdbc": {
     "oracle.jdbc.ReadTimeout": 1000,